Two new recordings – Ragas Hindol Bahar and Kaunshi Kanada – have been placed in the Krishnarao Phulambrikar folder at the Vijaya Parrikar Library.

 Ramashreya Jha ‘Ramrang’ (1928-2009)

-I last spoke to Ramashreya Jha “Ramrang” on Dec 28, 2008, when I called him from California.
-He was on his hospital bed in Kolkota, bracing for cardiac surgery scheduled a few hours later.
-He did not come out of it alive, and passed away on the morning of Jan 1, 2009, India time.
-Fittingly, our final conversation was mostly about music.
+I last spoke to Ramashreya Jha “Ramrang” on December 28, 2008, calling him from California.
+He was in a hospital bed in Kolkata, awaiting cardiac surgery scheduled for a few hours later.
+He did not survive the operation, passing away on the morning of January 1, 2009, India time.
+Fittingly, our final conversation centred largely on music.

-I got to know Ramrang in the last 12 years of his life and we quickly forged an intensely close bond.
-It was from him that I learnt the true meaning of raga, its structure, its aesthetic, and its place in musical experience (raganubhava).
+I came to know Ramrang in the final twelve years of his life, during which we forged an intensely close bond.
+It was from him that I learnt the true meaning of raga – its structure, its aesthetic, and its place in musical experience (raganubhava).

-So many memories flood the mind and by and by I may post some of these recollections.
-Ramrang‘s first-ever airplane ride was in 1999 when I invited him to Goa.
-I remember well how his face lit up as he stepped off the plane, and his animated account of what it felt like, told in his musical Bihari speech.
+So many memories crowd the mind, and in time I may share some of them here.
+Ramrang’s first-ever airplane ride was in 1999, when I invited him to Goa.
+I still see the way his face lit up as he stepped off the plane, and hear his animated account of the experience, told in his musical Bihari cadences.

-Attached below are video excerpts of Ramrang‘s recital given at Kala Academy in Panjim (Goa) on Aug 4, 2007.
-Harmonium support is provided by Sudhakar Karandikar and on the tabla is Tulsidas Navelkar.
+Below are video excerpts from Ramrang’s recital at the Kala Academy in Panjim on August 4, 2007.
+Harmonium accompaniment is by Sudhakar Karandikar; on tabla, Tulsidas Navelkar.

-Note: The videographer hired for the event inadvertently drove his audio into saturation rendering the sound quite unbearable.
-(I ran it through a low pass filter but it didn’t help.)
-Fortunately, I had a separate audio channel going and so the entire recital (audio-only) has been properly archived.
+Note: The videographer hired for the event inadvertently drove his audio feed into saturation, rendering the soundtrack rather unpleasant.
+(I tried applying a low-pass filter, but to no avail.)
+Fortunately, I had set up a separate audio channel, so the full recital – audio-only – has been properly archived.

 For a better audio experience of these excerpts, go here.